audioxide/data/data/posts/20180823-reviews-oh-sees-smote-reverser.md

   - "#cbc9d4"
   - "#cbc9d4"
 pullquote: Filter-free
-summary: If you can tap into Oh Sees' frequency there’s no reason why this can’t be a lovely hour in the haze.
+summary: If you can tap into Oh Sees’ frequency there’s no reason why this can’t be a lovely hour in the haze.
 The record needs that buy-in, though.
 Without it I find it hard to escape the feeling the band are getting a lot more out of all this than I am.
 week: 160
 blurb: From its ludicrous track names to its filter-free kitchen sink instrumentation, *Smote Reverser* is an hour-long marathon of pretentiousness and tedium.
 artistMBID: 194272cc-dcc8-4640-a4a6-66da7d250d5c